annareddy1/Global-Supply-Chain_Sentiment-Analysis/README.md

 #### Figure 1: News sentiments regarding supply chain management
 ![global supply chain sentiment analysis chart](./1ACD0222-FADA-4013-B5C5-12290C07B9A2_4_5005_c.jpeg)

+## Sentiment Analysis Results

+I performed sentiment analysis on the data. `sklearn`'s `confusion matrix` and `accuracy_score` was utilized to evaluate the classification model's performance.
+The model accuracy is calculated as (TP + TN) / (TP + TN + FP + FN), which is 0.9837 or approximately 98.37%.
+This indicates that the model is performing very well on the test data, with a high percentage of correct predictions.

 ## Factors Influencing Sentiment

 1. Legislation and Human Rights: European Union countries are backing new human rights supply chain laws, reflecting a positive development towards ethical and responsible supply chain management.